Sustainability due diligence training: From compliance to good practice

 This session will explore the legal frameworks and look at the essential requirements for compliance.
 We will also look at how due diligence practice has emerged since 2011 when the concept of DD was introduced.

-- Core elements including responsibility, liability, causing harm, contributing to harm, National State Authority
+• Core elements including scope, responsibility, liability and sanctions, causing harm, contributing to harm, contributing to harm, oversight

-- Other legal developments in EU and interconnectedness with CSDDD; inter alia Forced Labor Regulation, Corporate Sustainability Reporting Directive, overview of specific EU legislation requiring due diligence
+• Other legal developments in EU; inter alia Forced Labor Regulation, Corporate Sustainability Reporting Directive, overview of specific EU legislation requiring due diligence

 Session 2: Governance, policy, codes